 - Stainless steel case (44mm)

 - Leather wit double studs

 - Stainless steel pin buckle

 3. Archimede Pilot 42B

-Archimede may be a new kid on the block, but they have the backing of one of the most prestigious German brands, so it is no wonder that this brand has delivered one of the best Flieger watches on the market today.
+Archimede may be a new kid on the block, but they have the backing of one of the most prestigious German brands.
+As such, it is no wonder that this brand has delivered one of the best Flieger watches in the market today.

 - Brushed stainless steel & titanium case (42mm)

 If you are looking for a watch from one of the original Flieger manufacturers, then this model from Stowa may be a lovely addition to your collection.

 Stowa was one of the original 5 that crafted the Luftwaffe watches.
 There are many models available with some more similar to the original than others, but all amazingly functional and stylish to wear.

 Taking the original design, Stowa opted to make a few changes.
 The first involved the size of the case being sized down by 15mm to make it have a more modern look.
 Internally, there are multiple movements available.
 In addition, Stowa strayed from using radium paint.